 Oral pathology may manifest itself as a lesion, ulcer or bump in the oral cavity.
-If your dentist notices anything of concern, a more detailed examination is a must.
+If your dentist notices anything of concern, a more detailed examination by a skilled oral surgeon is a must.
+To help determine the cause of the irregularity, maxillofacial surgeons perform biopsies to test a piece of the affected tissue before planning or performing any oral surgical procedure.

-Dr. Puckett will first review your full history of the lesion, medical history, medications and supplements, social history, and allergies.
+Dr. Puckett will first review your full history of the lesion, your medical history, medications and supplements, your social history, and allergies.
 He will also do a complete head and neck examination.

 Don’t worry.
-Many oral lesions are benign and may not need to have a biopsy.
-If the area of concern is in your jaw, we will obtain a 3-D X-ray to assist with the diagnosis and help to plan the surgery.
+Many oral lesions are benign, and some don’t need to have a biopsy at all.
+If the area of concern is in your jaw, we will obtain a 3D X-ray to assist with the diagnosis and help to plan the surgery on your mouth and/or jaw.

 Types of Oral Pathologies and their Treatments